PayFabric/Release-Notes/README.md

 **FIXED.** PayFabric is updated to address an issue with CybersourceSOAP gateway regarding processing Authorization transaction with Elavon processor.

+**FIXED.** PayFabric is updated to change the column name 'CardName' to 'CardType' within the downloadable custom report.
+This will maintain the consistency with the custom report fields on the user interface.

 **FIXED.** PayFabric is updated to trim the trailing space for unit of measure value on Payeezy connector.